H.R.2733 - Savanna’s Act116th Congress (2019-2020)

 Summary: H.R.2733 — 116th Congress (2019-2020)All Information (Except Text)

-This bill directs the Department of Justice (DOJ) to review, revise, and develop law enforcement and justice protocols to address missing and murdered Native Americans.
+This bill directs the Department of Justice (DOJ) to review, revise, and develop law enforcement and justice protocols to address missing or murdered Native Americans.

-- develop and implement a strategy to notify the public of the National Missing and Unidentified Persons System,
+- develop and implement a strategy to educate the public on the National Missing and Unidentified Persons System;

-- conduct specific outreach to tribes regarding the ability to publicly enter information through the National Missing and Unidentified Persons System or other non-law enforcement sensitive portal,
+- conduct specific outreach to tribes, tribal organizations, and urban Indian organizations regarding the ability to publicly enter information through the National Missing and Unidentified Persons System or other non-law enforcement sensitive portal;

-- develop regionally appropriate guidelines for response to cases of missing and murdered Native Americans,
+- develop regionally appropriate guidelines for response to cases of missing or murdered Native Americans;

-- report statistics on missing and murdered Native Americans.
+- report statistics on missing or murdered Native Americans.

-The bill authorizes DOJ to provide grants for the purposes of (1) developing and implementing policies and protocols for law enforcement regarding cases of missing and murdered Native Americans, and (2) compiling and reporting data relating to missing and murdered Native Americans.
+Additionally, the bill authorizes DOJ to provide grants for the purposes of (1) developing and implementing policies and protocols for law enforcement regarding cases of missing or murdered Native Americans, and (2) compiling and annually reporting data relating to missing or murdered Native Americans.

 Federal law enforcement agencies must modify their guidelines to incorporate the guidelines developed by DOJ.

-The Federal Bureau of Investigation shall include gender in its annual statistics on missing and unidentified persons published on its website.
+Finally, the Federal Bureau of Investigation must include gender in its annual statistics on missing and unidentified persons published on its website.